Lagrangian Index Policy for Restless Bandits with Average Reward: Introduction

 That said, the problem still remains difficult when an explicit expression is unavailable, because the index needs a separate computation for \textit{each state}, see, e.g., \cite{Avrachenkov2}.
 In the original Lagrangian formulation, there is only a single variable to be learnt, viz., the Lagrange multiplier.
 But exact solution of the Lagrangian formulation is optimal for the relaxed constraint, not the original per stage constraint.
-This suggests a heuristic akin to the Whittle index, but based on the actual Lagrange multiplier, viz., to rank states at each time according to the discrepancy between the `Q-values' under active and passive actions under the Lagrange multiplier and render active the top $M$.
+This suggests a heuristic akin to the Whittle index, but based on the actual Lagrange multiplier, viz., to rank states at each time according to the discrepancy between the `Q-values' under active and passive actions under the Lagrange multiplier and render active the top $M$ arms.
 This index was introduced in \cite{Brown} in the finite horizon setting and mentioned in \cite{Gast} as a possible heuristic for the infinite horizon with long-run average reward.
 We propose to call this new index the {\it Lagrangian index}.
 One more important advantage of the Lagrangian Index Policy (LIP) is that it does not require the indexability condition unlike the WIP.

 Given that the Lagrangian index is computationally much more amenable when an explicit expression for the Whittle index is not available, this makes it an attractive alternative for applications.
-Reinforcement learning schemes for LIP that we present here requires significantly less memory than the corresponding scheme for WIP \cite{Avrachenkov2,Nakhleh,Pagare,Robledo1,Robledo2}.
-On the theoretical side, we also have a novel proof of asymptotic optimality for homogeneous arms as the number of arms goes to infinity, based on de Finetti's theorem for exchangeable sequences of random variables.
+Reinforcement learning scheme for LIP that we present here requires significantly less memory than the corresponding scheme for WIP \cite{Avrachenkov2,Nakhleh,Pagare,Robledo1,Robledo2}.
+On the theoretical side, we also have a novel proof of independence and optimality for infinitely many homogeneous arms, based on de Finetti's theorem for exchangeable sequences of random variables.
 This may be of independent interest.
 Since LIP belongs to the family of LP-priority indices (see \cite{Verloop} for the definition and an extended treatment), the proof of asymptotic optimality of LIP follows from the results in \cite{Verloop} under the uniform global attractor assumption.
 Our proof also uses the uniform global attractor assumption.
 However, it can be easily carried out for both inequality and equality constraints.